intersystems-community/cache-tort-git/README.md

 ## Requirements
 You should install TorgoiseGit first (http://code.google.com/p/tortoisegit/).
 Then msysgit (http://msysgit.github.com/).
 Choose "Run Git from the Windows Command Prompt" option when installing.

+Caché Studio before 2011.1 cannot work with executables that have space in its name (like "c:\program files\tortoisegit\bin\tortoiseproc.exe").
+In that case you should either install TortoiseGit in the folder without spaces or use newer version of Caché Studio.
+Caché Studio can work with previous version of Caché server.
+For example, Caché Studio 2013.1 can work with Caché 2009 (http://docs.intersystems.com/cache_latest/csp/docbook/DocBook.UI.Page.cls?KEY=ISP_interop)

 ## Installation in Caché:
 10. Enable write-access to CACHELIB namespace, it is required for csp-page with settings import.
 20. Import project in %SYS.
 Now you can disable write-access to CACHELIB.